Dog Diseases & Treatments - A to Z Guide for Pet Owners

 1. Medication:

 • Antibiotics: Antibiotics treat bacterial infections like Leptospirosis and Urinary Tract Infections.
-They work by killing bacteria or stopping them from multiplying.
+They work by killing bacteria or preventing them from multiplying.

 • Anti-inflammatory Drugs: Commonly prescribed for Arthritis, Skin Allergies, and Otitis Media to reduce inflammation and relieve pain.